opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

-## Neural Search Plugin Workload
+## AI Search Workload

-This workload is to benchmark performance of indexing and search for different search methods (Semantic, Hybrid, Sparse and multimodal) using Neural Search Plugin of OpenSearch.
+This workload is to benchmark performance of indexing and search for different search methods (Semantic, Hybrid, Sparse and multimodal).
+Check this [link](https://opensearch.org/docs/latest/vector-search/ai-search/index/) for more information about AI search.
 ### Dataset

 The Quora Question Pairs (QQP) dataset, released by Quora, is a collection of over 400,000 question pairs, each labeled to indicate whether the two questions are paraphrases of each other, used for research in natural language processing and machine learning.
 - Quora website: https://www.quora.com/q/quoradata/First-Quora-Dataset-Release-Question-Pairs
 - Dataset: https://public.ukp.informatik.tu-darmstadt.de/thakur/BEIR/datasets/quora.zip

-### Example document and query
+### Example document and query for Quora dataset
 ```json
 {
     "_id": "22",